Gian Magdangal: Post-Idol

 Magdangal received P250,000 as prize for being a runner-up on Philippine Idol.
 He said that he gave part of it to pay family debts and some of it went to his savings.

 Weeks after the competition, Magdangal signed a non-exclusive contract with GMA Network and had been a regular talent in its Sunday noontime variety show SOP Rules.
 However, a stipulation in Magdangal's contract states that he is not supposed to mention "Philippine Idol" in any of his appearances on GMA Network, and this has been noticeable since his first appearances.

 Magdangal, along with fellow Idol finalists Jelli Mateo and Pow Chavez, were included in a list of Most Promising People of 2007.
 He was described as the year's Christian Bautista, if not even better.

-Together with his fellow Idol finalists, Magdangal performed in a concert held in Araneta Coliseum on March 23, 2007.
+Together with his fellow Idol finalists, Magdangal performed in a concert held in Araneta Coliseum on 23 March 2007.

 He performed in Binibining Pilipinas beauty pageant in 2007, where he serenaded the finalists.
 Magdangal also guested in a fund-raising concert entitled "From the Soul...For the Mind", which benefited non-government organization Family Farm Schools.
-He performed in a concert headlined by Tiples de Santo Domingo, in which he was a member, in Philam Life Theater on September 15, 2007.
+He performed in a concert headlined by Tiples de Santo Domingo, in which he was a member, in Philam Life Theater on 15 September 2007.

 He won Best Performance by a New Male Artist at the 20th Awit Awards in August 2007 for his song "Himala" that was part of the Philippine Idol Top 12 Album.

 Magdangal was included in Candy Magazine's list of "Candy Cuties" for 2007.

 He also guested in the Philippine version of Celebrity Duets, wherein he performed with socialite and self-proclaimed "eventologist" Tim Yap.

 In 2011, Magdangal was cast as Crisóstomo Ibarra in the stage musical Noli Me Tángere, an adaptation of José Rizal's novel of the same name by composer Ryan Cayabyab and librettist Bienvenido Lumbera.

-On February 18, 2015, Magdangal was interviewed and revealed he is now a cast member of Hong Kong Disneyland playing multiple roles like Capt.
+On 18 February 2015, Magdangal was interviewed and revealed he is now a cast member of Hong Kong Disneyland playing multiple roles like Capt.
 Li Shang of Mulan in the Golden Mickeys Theater Show.

 Personal life

 Magdangal has one child, Gian Haley with Sheree Bautista.
+In 2025, he married singer Lara Maigue.